About arc42

 8.4.5.
 Testing

-The application is expected to be tested using a combination of unit tests, integration tests, and end-to-end tests.
+The application is tested using a combination of unit tests, end-to-end tests, load test and usability tests.

 -

-Unit tests will be used to test individual components of the application, mainly based on testing backend functionality to ensure that the internal part of the applications works as expected.
-Since the application will be Dockerized in containers, unit tests can be executed within a container or in a separate testing container that has access to the application’s code and dependencies, ensuring that the tests run in an environment identical to production.
+Unit tests are used to test individual components of the application, mainly based on testing backend functionality to ensure that the internal part of the applications works as expected.
+Since the application is Dockerized in containers, unit tests can be executed within a container or in a separate testing container that has access to the application’s code and dependencies, ensuring that the tests run in an environment identical to production.

 -